hytest-org/hytest/dataset_preprocessing/gdp_data_prep.md

 guide](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf/index.html#Top){.external-link
 rel="nofollow"}.

-## Requirements and notes for gridded time series datasets. {#DatasetPreparationfortheGeoDataPortal-Requirementsandnotesforgriddedtimeseriesdatasets.}
+## Requirements and notes for gridded time series datasets.

 Gridded time series datasets can be broken high and low spatial resolution.
 With 1-12km being low resolution and 10-30m bring high resolution.
 Most datasets fall into one or the other category.
 Those in the middle can be handled using either approach described here.

-### General Specifications for Low Resolution Gridded Time Series Datasets: {#DatasetPreparationfortheGeoDataPortal-GeneralSpecificationsforLowResolutionGriddedTimeSeriesDatasets:}
+### General Specifications for Low Resolution Gridded Time Series Datasets:

 1. Stored using NetCDF-3 or NetCDF-4 using the Classic data model.
 2. Should use Lat/Lon or Projected X/Y gridded coordinates with a